We are continually improving processes wherever we go. To highlight this, I even wrote about seeing everything as a process.

 Lesson 1 - Have a goal

 I use this story to drive home the point that not knowing "when the bus comes" is OK.
-As in, we are not sure at the beginning of any venture of what works and what doesn't.
+As in, we are not sure at the beginning of any venture what works and what doesn't.
 So it is best to try out a lot of things and see what steps help you get closer to a goal.

 And that is precisely why having a goal is essential, even if you don't reach it, you have something on which to focus.
-A direction to which you can work.
+A direction in which you can work.
 And you "solve" your process towards that outcome.

 Lesson 2 - Don't be afraid to fail